Ten Easy Tips for the Perfect Pool

 - Pump it

-There is a specific formula that can help you calculate exactly how long you should run your pool pump for, you can find it here
+There is a specific formula that can help you calculate exactly how long you should run your pool pump for.

 - A slippery situation: slimy algae

 There are about 21 000 different types of algae, luckily, only a few types are common in swimming pools; namely, green algae, yellow algae, black algae and pink algae.
 Green algae is the most common and can be taken care of with chlorine and bromine, simply use an algaecide and the shock (superchlorination) treatment.
 Yellow algae is more persistent than green algae and you will need to use double the dose of chlorine that you would’ve used in treating green algae, an algaecide will also be necessary.
 Once you have black algae, it’s there forever; you can however try the same approach as you would’ve with yellow algae.
 You should physically remove pink algae and then use algaecide and the shock treatment.